Parshuram Khapung

 Parashuram Khapung (Limbu) is a Nepalese politician and current Governor of Koshi Province.
 He was appointed Governor, as per the Article 163 (2) of the Constitution of Nepal by the President Bidya Devi Bhandari on the recommendation of the Council of Ministers of the Government of Nepal on 11 November 2021.
-He is a former member of House of representatives.

 Political life

 Before being appointed Governor, he was a member of the People's Socialist Party.
 He was elected to the House of representatives from Tehrathum 1 in the 1986 Nepalese general election.